gogamarra/Automated-ELK-Stack/README.md

 ![ Deployment Architecture](./images/network-diagram-elkstack.jpg)

 ### Playbooks, Configuration Files
 The Ansible files, known as **PLAYBOOKS**, contain YAML code and have been tested and used to generate a live ELK deployment.
-The PLAYBOOKS are executed from the Ansible Docker provisioner container within the Jump-Box-Provisioner VM.
+The PLAYBOOKS are executed from the <ins>Ansible Docker</ins> provisioner container within the <ins>Jump-Box-Provisioner VM</ins>.
 Use the PLAYBOOKS to recreate the entire deployment.
 Alternately, use select portions of a PLAYBOOK to install only certain functions desired.
-For example, install FILEBEAT, but not METRICBEAT.
+For example, install the FILEBEAT data shipper, but not METRICBEAT.
 (See comments within each configuration file for target directory placement.)

 - ![ANSIBLE Playbook Files](./files/playbook)
 - ![Configuration Files](./files/playbook)